sisap-challenges/sisap-challenges.github.io/2023/datasets.md

 **Note**: Projections will reduce the result's quality concerning the original embeddings, but you can use these datasets to fast prototype your solution and for hyperparameter optimization.
 Please email us if you are interested in the associated metadata (which can also be obtained as described in the rest of the document.)

-@@warn
-The original dataset can be downloaded and processed to get different subsets as described in [the downloading and preprocessing LAION](/downloading-laion/) page.
-We encourage challenge participants to use the provided bundles for consistency reasons.
-@@